ewrfcas/DocRED_Bert/README.md

 ### Run
 1. Download dataset (https://github.com/thunlp/DocRED/tree/master/data)

-> include rel2id.json
+> Include rel2id.json

 2. Download and convert model weights

-> weights in https://github.com/google-research/bert, model and convert in https://github.com/huggingface/pytorch-transformers,
+> Weights in https://github.com/google-research/bert, model and convert in https://github.com/huggingface/pytorch-transformers,

 3. python preprocess.py

 > Please use 'convert_feature'.

-> 'convert_feature_multioutput' is used to build datasets as the offical baseline, but it seems that this strategy works badly in bert.
+> Function 'convert_feature_multioutput' is used to build datasets as the offical baseline, but it seems that this strategy works badly in bert.

 4. python train_cls.py